Here's why learning about attachment styles could be a turning point in your dating and relationship successAug 30, 2021

 Dipping my toe in just enough to get reassurance and approval but avoiding being too vulnerable with them. (yep you got it fear of intimacy)

-This brings us onto the next style.
+This brings us to the next style.

 3. The Avoidant attachment